MEET THE TEAM

 After passing the Bar, I worked for an Oklahoma firm doing criminal defense, divorces, guardianships, and contract law.
 I handled around two hundred criminal defense cases per year as the main defense attorney for a small county, had primary oversight of about forty guardianships, and handled whatever else that walked through the door and seemed like I could make a difference.

-Hayden Colquhoun, Esq.
+Hayden Colquhoun, JD

 Associate Attorney